cnidaire/Master1_Internship/report.md

-My goal was to create a program that gathers the sequences and the taxonomy from NCBI (and in the future maybe also from other databases) for all the records available of the DNA sequences of the *nifH* gene.
-For scalability reasons, I chose to make a program that fetches only the annotated *nifH* sequences in NCBI.
+Unlike the approach proposed in ARBitrator [@heller_arbitrator_2014], my goal was to create a program that gathers the sequences and the taxonomy from NCBI (and in the future maybe also from other databases) for **all** and **only** the available and annotated records of the DNA sequences of the *nifH* gene.
+In a first approach and for scalability reasons, I chose to make a program that fetches the annotated *nifH* sequences only from NCBI.

 To do so I used the *Identical Protein Groups*.
 For a given QUERY, we obtain one report for each identical amino acids sequence, and inside of each report there is the reference of the DNA file, the database it is present in, Start and Stop (most of the time this DNA sequence is part of a bigger DNA sequence) and the strand.

 However, *Entrez* does not enable to download the DNA sequences of the IPG reports coming from the IPG database.
 Hence to obtain the DNA sequences, we need to extract the information from the IPG report and then make a request for the DNA sequence in the gene database.

-Thus, from the information contained in the IPG reports, we can download each DNA sequence with the corresponding taxonomy and make a reference file out of it.
+Thus, from the information contained in the IPG reports, we can download each DNA sequence with the corresponding taxonomy and make a reference database out of it.
+Running my Python code (see Section \ref{sec.appendix.python} took about 6 hours, downloaded about 400Mb and produced a database with around 3,500 unique sequences.

 Unfortunately, I obtained inconsistencies in some reports with sequences of tens of thousand bp long whereas the *nifH* gene is around 900 bp long.
-I contacted the NCBI support team who gave me some leads: non identical DNA sequences may be present inside the same IPG report, and all reports should thus be downloaded to be included in the reference database .
+I contacted the NCBI support team who gave me some leads: non identical DNA sequences may be present inside the same IPG report, and all reports should thus be downloaded to be included in the reference database.
+The resulting database could then comprise about 5-10 times more sequences (, whereas the reference database comprises $\approx$ 20,000 non-unique sequences with a mixture of both *nifH* and *non-nifH* sequences).

 Although I did not have the time to update my Python code (see Section \ref{sec.appendix.python}) after their reply, here is how we should proceed: